nintymiles/CGLearning/FoundationOfCG-MIT/readme.md

     When you want to bundle resources (shader files etc.) into packages, You just import files with option "create groups" but instead "create file references".
 - If you want to get 60 FPS on iOS (verified on iOS 9/12), you just set 'self.preferredFramesPerSecond = 60;' on view controller.
 - If you want to receive multitouch event, you need to enable "Multiple Touch" (default disabled)
+- Pay attention to window coordinates (input from touch event/mouse),which need to be converted to OpenGL window coordinates when using in OpenGL context.

 #To do list
 1. how to draw half translucent objects in OpenGL? done(20190111)